Stewart Island New Zealand Travel Guide

 Stewart Island travel adapts to various budgets with smart planning.

 Stay in hostel dorms or at the camping ground.
-Prioritize self-catering for meals from the Four Square supermarket.
+Prioritize self-catering for food from the Four Square supermarket.
 Focus on free short strolls (Observation Rock, Horseshoe Bay) and undertake the Rakiura Track, using DOC huts for accommodation.
 Choose the ferry for island travel.

 Book a boutique lodge for accommodation.
-Indulge in fine dining (where available).
+Indulge in fine dining (if available).
 Consider a scenic flight to the island for a premium arrival experience.
 Arrange private guided tours for kiwi spotting, Ulva Island, and boat charters for tailored experiences.

 Prioritize the Rakiura Track as a core activity.
 It is an immersive experience and offers good value for its cost, combining hiking and accommodation in DOC huts.